Note: This class was formerly called High School Writing Projects.

-Turn online writing practice into academic writing!
+Turn interest-led writing into academic presentations! #

 - Do you wonder how to prepare your teens to use technology in their writing projects?

-Writing Projects formats:
+Writing Projects formats #

-All projects will have a word count in the range of 750-900 words.
+All projects will have a word count in the range of 750-900 words

 Professional Feedback: Personal, positive teacher feedback will offer each student concrete steps to expand and strengthen current writing skills.